tosc-rs/mnemos/book/src/components/userspace.md

 This Rust library (or crate) serves as the primary interface for userspace applications to the services provided by the kernel.

+For more information on how to use the `userspace` library, including a complete step-by-step guide to create an application, see the [Building User Applications](./../dev-guide/build-apps.md) chapter of the Developers Guide.

-It contains a couple of important things:
+The Userspace Library contains a couple of important things:

 ## An `entry` function declaration (not definition!)